-Due to the conditions and events as noted above, there is material uncertainty casting significant doubt on the Company's ability to continue as a going concern.
+Due to the conditions and events as noted above, there are currently material uncertainties which cast significant doubt on the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 These adjustments could be material.